Young-won/ornstein_auto_encoders/README.md

 You can use the pre-trained models on imbalanced MNIST in the directory "mnist_pretraind/".

 To evaluate the pre-trained model on imbalanced MNIST, see the notebooks:
-    - "mnist_numerics.ipynb" for calculating the performance measures
+    - `mnist_numerics.ipynb` for calculating the performance measures
-    - "mnist_figures.ipynb" for generating the figures
+    - `mnist_figures.ipynb` for generating the figures

 ### VGGFace2